 A cherry pitter comes in handy when making dishes with fresh cherries.
 You can also use a paring knife to cut out the pit.

-- 3 cups pitted fresh cherries
+- 3 cups pitted fresh or frozen cherries

 - 2 Tbsp lemon juice